Things You Should Avoid In An Email Marketing Campaign: Email marketing was and is still the most effective way to send out messages as a brand.

 - If your users have signed up for a “fitness newsletter subscription,” they must only receive that information.

 - If you use this database to sell products not relevant to the fitness and well-being space, it could result in unsubscriptions.

 3. Incorrect Language

-You must ensure that your subject lines and newsletter-formats are original and personal.
-Use the online tutorials to gauge the market need and then create your own tag-lines.
-If you try to follow the herd, your mail will be just another in the inbox.
+Ensure that your subject lines and newsletter-formats are original and to the point.
+You can also use online tutorials to gauge the market need and then create your own tag-lines.

 Take the time to create your unique voice.
-Stick to this voice for as much communication as possible.
-Clickbait will get you a few clicks for sure, but they will also lead to very low retention over time.
+Stick to it for as much communication as possible.
+Click baiting may get you a few clicks, but they also lead to low retention or heavy bounce rate over time.